 Why do you champion mushrooms as a meat alternative?
-What makes them great in your eyes?
+What makes them so great in your eyes?

-Mushrooms are the best for textures and meatiness – They take on flavors easily, are very easy to use, and cook and transform into some of the most amazing dishes.
+Mushrooms are the best for texture and meatiness.
+They take on flavours easily, are very easy to use, and cook and transform into some of the most amazing dishes.
 Not to mention they are super healthy!
 I’m not talking about button and chestnut mushrooms, even though they are good.
 I’m talking about the more ‘exotic’ types like King and cluster oyster mushrooms.
-They’re easier to grow than raising animals, require no slaughtering or killing, and the beneficial aspects of being much more sustainable is in our favor for developing foods friendly towards a cleaner future of foods.
-They are an all-natural solution to anyone thinking processed foods are not for them.
-Although I’d argue that any animal product is processed as well and takes way more resources to produce.
+They’re easier to grow than raising animals, require no slaughtering or killing, and the beneficial aspects of being much more sustainable is in our favour.
+They are an all-natural solution to anyone thinking processed foods are not for them, although I’d argue that any animal product is processed as well and takes way more resources to produce.

 What was the inspiration for Wicked Kitchen and the name?

-The name Wicked Kitchen, came from our mother company called Wicked Healthy.
+The name Wicked Kitchen came from our mother company called Wicked Healthy.
 And because it’s difficult to define what healthy is to any one individual, legislation makes it tough to put “healthy” on packs within retail.
-So Wicked Kitchen was born – It is much more culinary driven and fits with us being chefs much better.
+So Wicked Kitchen was born.
+It is much more culinary-driven and fits with us being chefs much better.
 We enjoy making innovative plant-based foods where there have been none.
-Making things “Wicked” to us means it has to taste great, look great and smash it on flavors no matter what the item is.
+Making things “Wicked” to us means it has to taste great, look great and smash it on flavours no matter what the item is.
 We want to craft and create the tastiest, highest quality plant-based foods available.

 When you’re coming up with a new recipe, what’s your process?
 Do you pick the vegetables first?
 Or the spices and flavours?